How can I get the most money for a car accident?

 You must substantiate your damages in order to have a successful car accident claim.
 Damages is a legal term to describe how you were harmed by the accident.
 Damages can include, among other things, medical bills, lost wages, loss of earning capacity, pain, suffering, and mental anguish.
 You have to prove these things to the jury if you wish to recover these types of damages at trial.

 The best way to establish damages in an injury claim is to go to the doctor.
 A doctor that is skilled in the field of helping accident victims will create medical records that demonstrate your injuries to a reasonable degree of medical probability, which is the standard for admissibility of injuries in Nevada personal injury cases.
-If you listen to your doctor’s advice, you will incur medical bills, which promotes those types of economic damages.
+If you listen to your doctor’s advice, you will incur medical bills, which promote those types of economic damages.
 As a side benefit, medical records will be generated that may happen to support your injury claim.
 Pain and suffering from soft tissue injuries must be supported by expert medical testimony in Nevada.
 This means that your doctor needs to either make an expert report that opines to your injuries being caused by the accident.
 In the alternative, your doctor could be expected to testify during trial in regards to those issues.

 If your doctor has made the opinion that you cannot work due to your injuries, then you may have lost wages or loss of earning capacity claim for damages.
 For these types of damages, it needs to be shown that you could not work due to your injuries and you need to prove how much money you lost as a result of not being able to work.
 Lost earnings claims are not as straightforward as they may seem and requires a good personal injury attorney to properly plead and support these damages.